Recipe-level data retention

 Job history details page for test job Job history details page for test job

-If a test job fails, details about the failure - including error messages, IDs, and so on - will be visible on the Job history details page for the job:
+If a test job fails, details about the failure, including error messages, and IDs are visible on the Job history details page:

 Job history details page for failed test job Job history details page for failed test job